 Airlines and destinations

 [edit]International flights are offered from Canada, the United States and the United Kingdom year round.
-Direct flights from additional cities in North America and from Europe are only offered seasonally, usually between November and March.
-Domestic flights are offered from major Mexican cities including Mexico City (from both MEX and NLU) and Monterrey.
+Additional direct flights from additional cities in North America and from Europe are offered seasonally, usually between November and March.

 The following airlines offer regular service to Puerto Vallarta: